Transport of aerosols and nanoparticles through respirators and masks: Results

-\textit{In vitro} study with spray paint: The exterior layer, middle layer, and inner layer fibre structures are depicted in Figure \ref{figure:2}.
-The middle layer prevents the nanoparticles since it has the most amount of fibre fabric.
-SEM images were taken at different magnifications to analyse the particle distribution in the control mask which can come from the environment.
-In Figure\ref{figure:2}, the effects of aerosol particle of spray paints are shown in a surgical mask.
-Figure\ref{figure:2}\textbf{a}, Figure\ref{figure:2}\textbf{f}, and Figure \ref{figure:2}\textbf{k} are the spray paint particle deposited on the first layer of the surgical mask surface followed by second and third layers.
-The relative size of these particles varies from 80 nm to 350 nm.
-These particles aggregated and individual particles were rare to visualize and hard to focus.
-The end of the layer (third layer) of the surgical mask also contains the particles but the particles count was filtered out 26 times less than the second layer of 200 nm scale SEM image shown in Figure \ref{figure:2}\textbf{k-o}.
-It is due to the second layer which has a network of fibre that provides filtration to the third layer.
+The exterior layer, middle layer, and inner layer fibre structures are depicted in Figure \ref{figure:2}.
+Among these layers, the middle layer exhibits the most significant amount of fibre fabric, making it effective in preventing the entry of nanoparticles.
+In Figure \ref{figure:2}\textbf{a}, Figure \ref{figure:2}\textbf{e}, and Figure \ref{figure:2}\textbf{i}, the effects of aerosol particles from spray paints are shown on the surface of a surgical mask.
+The relative size of these particles ranges from 80 nm to 350 nm.
+The particles tend to aggregate, making individual particle visualization and focusing challenging.
+The third layer of the surgical mask also contains particles, but its particle count is 26 times less than the second layer, as shown in the 200 nm scale SEM image in Figure \ref{figure:2}\textbf{j-l}.
+This reduction is attributed to the second layer, which forms a network of fibres providing filtration to the third layer.
+In Figure \ref{figure:2}\textbf{m}, paint particles were deposited on silicon wafer pieces after passing through surgical masks, and their relative particles are shown in Figure \ref{figure:2}\textbf{n-p} at different areas and magnifications.
+To validate the results, we performed a control experiment with spray paints, observing spray paint particles directly deposited on a silicon wafer surface without any mask as a barrier.
+The magnified images of the particles ranging from 50 nm to 6 $\upmu$m are presented in supporting information Figure 4\textbf{a-d}.
+For a more detailed analysis of the nanometer-sized particle distribution, we employed transmission electron microscopy, and the corresponding images are shown in supporting information Figure 5\textbf{a-f}.